saurabdixit/RoboND-Kinematics-Project/README.md

    ```Shell
    rosrun kuka_arm safe_spawnder.sh
    ```
    Note: The IK_Server.py will run automatically once you run above command.
 No need to run it separately!
-I have added the run command in the inveser_kinematics.launch.
+I have added the run command in the inverse_kinematics.launch.
    In code, I am checking whether the "demo" parameter value is set to TRUE or FALSE.
 Based on the value, I am making the decision whether to initiate the service or not
    ```python
    def IK_server():